 CMU’s MSPPM-DA is a serious technical degree.
 If you’re looking for hard-core work in data science, as well as training in public policy leadership and customer relations, this is the program for you.
 There are 2 years to this degree.
 In the first year, core coursework emphasizes analytic & quantitative tools and communication and management skills.
 In the second year, you can choose from all kinds of fascinating electives (e.g. data mining & machine learning, econometrics, smart cities, GIS, public finance—the list goes on!).
 You’ll also be required to complete a summer internship between the first and second years.

 CMU expects to see your undergraduate transcripts, GRE or GMAT scores, résumé, recommendations, and essays.
 Applicants must have a quantitative background, but CMU does offer a Quantitative Skills Summer Program (QSSP) for students who need to complete college-level courses in advanced algebra, pre-calculus, and statistics.

 Claremont Graduate University

-CGU will want to see your undergraduate transcripts, GRE test scores, résumé, letters of recommendation, and a statement of purpose.
-Submit your application by the priority deadline so you can receive maximum consideration for both admission and fellowships.
+CGU will want to see your undergraduate transcripts, résumé, letters of recommendation, and a statement of purpose.

 Applicants to the MDSPP program are typically recent college graduates with a solid background in statistics, economics, mathematics, or computer science.
-You will need to have completed a college-level calculus course with a grade of a B or higher.
-Georgetown also recommends that you complete an introductory microeconomics course.
-GRE scores are strongly preferred.
+You will need to have completed a college-level calculus course and have experience with statistics and computer science.
+GRE scores are strongly preferred..